 - This Old House

-Viewers of your website can access franchises by using the search feature, through viewing a show, or by clicking the Shows link in the top navigation menu.
+Viewers of your website can access Franchises by using the search feature, by viewing a show, or by clicking the Shows link in the top navigation menu.

 How to add a Franchise

 Franchises can only be created by PBS.
 To have a franchise created, please submit a support ticket and include information where the "Required for Create" value in the table below is Y. (For the fields where the value is "Y" and there is a default setting, you do not need to include this information, unless you do not want the default value.)